neilg63/ring360/README.md

 This crate provides a simple wrapper struct for 64-bit floats representing degrees around a 2D circle.
 The type lets you add and subtract with the **+** and **-** operators as well as calculate the shortest angles between two degrees.
 Multiplication and division only work with primitive float-64 values via the multiply() and divide() methods.

-A *Ring360* type is a simple tuple struct encapsulating the raw the f64 value with methods to expose its *degrees()*, *rotations()* or raw value(), e.g. Ring360(400.0) would have a raw value of *400.0* but *40º* as a degree and *1 rotation*.
+A *Ring360* type is a simple tuple struct encapsulating the primitive f64 value with methods to expose its *degrees()*, *rotations()* or raw value(), e.g. Ring360(400.0) would have a raw value of *400.0* but *40º* as a degree and *1 rotation*.

-As this data type works around a 360º circle, negative raw values yield positive degrees in the opposite direction, e.g. *-60* is *300º* .
+As this data type works around a 360º circle, negative primitive values yield positive degrees in the opposite direction, e.g. *-60* is *300º* .
 Longitudes around the Earth's circumference are customarily expressed as ±180º.
 In this case, longitudes between 0º and 180º are the same but between 180º and 360º, they descend from -180º to º0.
 This means -120º in the ±180 system is 240º in the 360º system.
 To this end, the crate has methods to convert from and to the GIS ±180 system, i.e. *value_f64.to_360_gis()* or *Ring360_from_gis(lng180: f64)*.
 This conversion does not change the actual degree, as -60º in the ±180º system would translate to 300º anyway, but it does affect the number of rotations.
 Please note that some Geographic Information Systems such [QGIS](https://qgis.org/en/site/) use the 360º system and thus work with the standard *to_360()* and *degrees()* methods.

 ### Add and subtract degree values
 ```rust